-Initially, holes or notches are punched in the metal strip at precise locations.
-Then, specialized stamping dies to apply carefully calculated force to create rivets or tabs through a controlled impact process.
+Holes or notches are punched in the metal strip at precise locations.
+Then, specialized stamping dies apply carefully calculated force to create interlocking points or tabs through a controlled impact process.

 These rivets serve to interlock adjacent laminations, securely stacking them together while eliminating the need for additional fasteners like screws or rivets.